lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 * ICSS Best Conference Paper Award 2021
 * Finalist of the Doing Good with Good OR Competition 2021
 * Finalist of the Public Sector Operations Research Best Paper Competition 2021
-* MIT Sloan School of Management Dean?s Fellowship for outstanding academic record, personal achievements and professional promise, 2018
+* MIT Sloan School of Management Dean's Fellowship for outstanding academic record, personal achievements and professional promise, 2018

 ## Teaching Experience
 15.730 Data, Models, and Decisions for Executive MBAs